canonical/cloud-init/doc/rtd/explanation/return_codes.rst

 ^^^^^^^^^^^

 Cloud-init has defined a JSON schema which fully documents the user-data cloud-config.
-This jsonschema may be used in several different ways:
+This JSON schema may be used in several different ways:

 Text editor integration
 """""""""""""""""""""""